rowanam/book-lovers-edinburgh/README.md

 ![recommendations page where to buy section](documentation/images/recommendations-where-buy.png)

 - Final page section provides information on where to buy the recommended books
-    - A external link to an online book ordering platform, and a link to the Bookstores page
+    - An external link to an online book ordering platform, and a link to the Bookstores page

 ### <a href="https://rowanam.github.io/book-lovers-edinburgh/stores.html" target="_blank">Stores Page</a>